andreypostal/JSGroupMask/README.md

 });
 ```

-_Version developted really quickly, it is really simples, has some bugs, but does the job_
+_Version developted really quickly, it is really simples, has some bugs, but does the job_<br>
 _Versão desenvolvida rapidamente, é muito simples, tem alguns bugs, mas faz o que precisa_